jhs2jhs/WebDownloadJobsManage/README.md

 5. user management with a simple web interface: python data push into mongo. learn how to delete data from command, require username and password
 5. design a protocol chart for explation
 5. simplify http_get_or_post method, to keep it simply.
+6. needs to detect the error show that two many workers are competing for IP, it means a website try to block multiple comptier within a same ip address.
+7. later problem will be put as issue.

 #Introduction: